KNIME logo

 Mode

-The mode is the value that appears most frequently in a data set.
-It is a measure of central tendency that is useful for categorical data.
+The mode is the value that appears most frequently in a dataset and is especially useful for categorical data.

 Model selection

-Model selection is the process of choosing the most appropriate model from a set of candidate models for a given dataset.
-It involves evaluating model performance using criteria like cross-validation.
+Model selection is the process of selecting the most appropriate model from a set of candidate models for a given dataset, often using cross-validation or other evaluation criteria.

 Monte Carlo simulation

-Monte Carlo simulation is a computational technique that uses random sampling to obtain numerical results.
-It is used to model the probability of different outcomes in complex systems.
+Monte Carlo simulation is a computational technique that uses random sampling to obtain numerical results, modeling the probability of different outcomes in complex systems.

 Multi-class classification

-Multi-class classification is a type of classification task where the goal is to categorize instances into one of three or more classes.
-Common algorithms include decision trees, support vector machines (SVMs), and neural networks.
+Multi-class classification is a type of classification task where the goal is to assign group labels from three or more classes, as opposed to binary classification.

 Multivariate analysis